yearn/yearn-devdocs/versioned_docs/version-0.4.1/smart-contracts/vault.md

 ```

-@notice Add a Strategy to the Vault.
+Add a Strategy to the Vault.
 This may only be called by governance.

 *The Strategy will be appended to `withdrawalQueue`, call `setWithdrawalQueue` to change the order.*